Logins and users in SQL Server

 Enter a matching Login name of Moe.
 (You could also click the '...' button to the right to browse the list of logins associated with the SQL Server instance.)

-Leave the Default schema blank.
-If you wanted Moe to have the ability to own data in the geodatabase, then you would again enter Moe here.
-The Add User tool would make that setting, which is why we're not using it for users like Moe.
+Important: Leave the Default schema blank.
+If you wanted Moe to have the ability to own data in the geodatabase (i.e., to create new feature classes), then you would enter Moe as the default schema.
+The ArcGIS Add User tool makes this setting for the new user, which is why we're not using that tool to create lower-level users like Moe, but instead using SQL Server Management Studio as outlined here.
+The reasoning behind the different user creation process is found in Esri's documentation:

 Click OK.
 Moe should now have access to the egdb database.